 Time– I felt like I was always busy and always putting my blog goals off.
 But in reality I am indeed very busy with my family and working.
 I have come to understand that the importance of balancing responsibilities and time is pivotal in my journey.
 I believe I am in a better place with balancing life as it comes.
 The journey continues.

 Over-researching– I became the researching guru of blogging.
 Everytime I told myself I was ready to begin my blog, I found some information that ‘needed more research.’
 This trend became habitual and contributed to numerous delays in the process.
 I guess I was trying to find another excuse!

 Too many questions– Would it affect my name as a future published writer?
 Would I be still taken seriously?
 Then after researching many well published bloggers my questions changed to -Am I blog material?
 How do I maintain the integrity of my blog?
 How will I attract my target audience?

 Finding a specific niche- I have so many things I want to write about, so many things to say.
 This made it very difficult for me to identify my niche at first.
 I decided to ‘keep it real.’
 My intentions are to share my experiences as a mom, wife and teacher with you.
 Enjoy the ride.

-I am a mom, wife and teacher armored with passion as I journey through life.
+I am a mom, wife, teacher and author armored with passion as I journey through life.
 I love hard, commit head on and live by integrity.
 I am by no means perfect, but believe only in embracing positivity and open honesty.

 View all posts by writerlymom38